Xintong1122/STATS202HW4/README.md

-# Fraud Detection in Bank Transactions - STATS202 Homework 4
+# Fraud Detection in Bank Transactions
-*Duke Kunshan University STATS 202 HW3*
+*Duke Kunshan University STATS 202 HW4*

 ## Project Overview
 This project implements a logistic regression model to detect fraudulent bank transactions as part of Duke Kunshan University's STATS202 coursework.
 The solution follows a complete machine learning workflow from data exploration to model deployment.